The Five Most Likely Explanations for Long Delayed Echoes

 their destination instantaneously.
 Perhaps the only exception is a TV newscast

 with a live interview to another continent.
-The satellite connection
+The connection via a geostationary satellite

 gives a delay of about half a second from the end of a question to the

 start of the response.
 Still, much longer delays have been experienced

 from the beginning of the radio era.
 Such echoes occur very seldom and

 Radionette R-3 from 1927, the first European receiver to run from the